 \subsection{Sample~B}

-In the time period of \gdr{3}~(2014-2017) there were other large-scale surveys in operation, which aimed at detecting microlensing events.
-We identified events primarily from the OGLE-IV survey, published separately for the Bulge region \citep{Mroz1} and the Southern Galactic Disk \citep{Mroz2}.
-From the most numerous OGLE-IV sample (6251 events), we selected 1527 events that had reported time-scales longer than 20~days and their maximum was between JD=2,456,863.9375 and JD=2,457,901.86389, i.e. in the DR3 data span.
+In the time period of \gdr{3}~(2014-2017), there were other large-scale surveys in operation designed to detect microlensing events.
+We identified events primarily from the OGLE-IV survey, published separately for the bulge region \citep{Mroz1} and the southern Galactic disc \citep{Mroz2}.
+From the most numerous OGLE-IV sample (6251 events), we selected 1527 events that had reported timescales of longer than 20~days and their maximum was between JD=2,456,863.9375 and JD=2,457,901.86389, which is in the DR3 data span.

 In the \gdr{3} data, we also found two bright microlensing events reported by the ASAS-SN survey \citep{ASASSN}, namely ASASSN-16oe \citep{2016Asassn16oe1, 2016Asassn16oe2} and ASASSN-V~J044558.57+081444.6 \citep{AntiCenter2017}.
-There were also 7~microlensing events identified by the \gaia Science Alerts system \citep{Hodgkin2021} that occurred during \gdr{3} and were added to this sample: Gaia16aua, Gaia16aye \citep{2020Wyrzykowski16aye}, Gaia16bnn, Gaia17ahl, Gaia17aqu, Gaia17bbi, Gaia17bej.
+There were also seven~microlensing events identified by the \gaia Science Alerts system \citep{Hodgkin2021} that occurred during \gdr{3} and were added to this sample: Gaia16aua, Gaia16aye \citep{2020Wyrzykowski16aye}, Gaia16bnn, Gaia17ahl, Gaia17aqu, Gaia17bbi, and Gaia17bej.

-The cross-match of the selected events with DR3 within 0.5 arcsec yielded in total 1,074~sources that have been identified as \gaia sources.
-Their time-series in \gmag, \gbp, \grp were then processed through the Extractor and MSOS Pipeline and 404 of them were successfully recovered.
-The cuts and filters used for defining Sample A, however, were not applied for this sample.
+The cross-match of the selected events with DR3 within 0.5 arcsec yielded a total of 1074~sources; these have been identified as \gaia sources.
+Their time series in \gmag, \gbp, and \grp were then processed through the Extractor and MSOS Pipeline and 404 of them were successfully recovered.
+However, the cuts and filters used for defining Sample A were not applied for this sample.
 Instead, a visual inspection of the candidates was conducted and 233~events were selected.
-We required the event was clearly visible in the \gaia data and it contained at least 2 points within the brightening so the parameters were possible to determine robustly.
-Since {\bf Sample~B} was composed independently from {\bf Sample~A}, the samples overlapped in 33~cases.
+We required that the event be clearly visible in the \gaia data and contain at least two points within the brightening so that the parameters could be determined robustly.
+As {\bf Sample~B} was composed independently from {\bf Sample~A}, the samples overlapped in 33~cases.
 The \gdr{3} catalogue contains the same set of parameters for both samples.